Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/governance_ibm_i.md

 title: "Manually enable Central Governance "
 linkTitle: "Manually enable Central Governance"
 weight: 230
---- This section describes how to manually modify the Transfer CFT configuration to enable Central Governance connectivity in command line.
+---This section describes how to manually modify the Transfer CFT configuration to enable Central Governance connectivity in command line.

 ## Prerequisites

 1. Stop Transfer CFT and Copilot if running.
 1. Ensure that all UCONF values used to identify a Transfer CFT instance are defined.
 These parameters include:
     -   cft.full_hostname
     -   cft.instance_id
     -   cft.instance_group

     Use the format:
     ```
     CFTUTIL uconfset id=cft.instance_id, value=<cft_id>